 Abortion Foe Faces Sanctions for Publishing Banned Videos

-SAN FRANCISCO (CN) – Anti-abortion crusader David Daleiden could be held in contempt of court for publishing the names of abortion providers and links to videos barred by a federal court order.
+SAN FRANCISCO (CN) – Anti-abortion crusader David Daleiden and his attorneys could be held in contempt of court for publishing the names of abortion providers and links to videos barred by a federal court order.

 Publication of secretly taped videos from the National Abortion Federation’s April 2014 annual meeting were banned by a federal judge, which the Ninth Circuit upheld in March.

-On Thursday, U.S. District Judge William Orrick III issued an order to show cause why Daleiden should not be held in contempt after his criminal defense attorney, Steve Cooley, posted links to YouTube videos and the names of secretly taped abortion providers on his website.
+On Thursday, U.S. District Judge William Orrick III issued an order to show cause why Daleiden and his attorneys Steve Cooley and Brentford Ferreira should not be held in contempt after the lawyers posted links to YouTube videos and the names of secretly taped abortion providers on their website.

 The names and videos were presented as evidence to support Daleiden’s challenge against 15 felony charges he faces in San Francisco Superior Court for the secret recordings and alleged conspiracy to invade privacy.